narnaud/clink-terminal/README.md

 The first time you start **clink-terminal**, it will show something like that:
 ![](assets/prompt-start.png)

-To configure a new prompt, run the configruation wizard with:
+To configure a new prompt, run the configuration wizard with:

 ```batch
 flexprompt configure